 - Establishing the Women’s Health Scholars Program and recruiting residents to spend an additional year learning research methodology for a career in women’s health.

 - Strengthening the curriculum on biostatistics, epidemiology, and research methodology in the residency research core program.

 - Utilizing the many training programs available through the Clinical and Translational Science Award (CTSA) and the Center for Biostatistics to augment training.

 - Changing the educational profile of Mount Sinai residency and fellowship programs and further attracting the top medical school and residency candidates by building our research capabilities in women's health.

-We will be recruiting a number of faculty members in diverse fields to build the multidisciplinary Women’s Health Research Institute.
+We will be recruiting a number of faculty members in diverse fields to build The Blavatnik Family Women’s Health Research Institute.
 We plan to collaborate with other departments and institutes and to recruit faculty from a broad range of disciplines including those with expertise in genetics, immunology, behavioral health, disparities and health equity, novel statistical methods, epidemiology, LGBT health, and mental health.